-Community Outreach at Methodist Hospital
+Community Outreach at Jefferson Methodist Hospital

-Methodist Hospital has been serving the healthcare needs of the South Philadelphia community since 1892.
+Jefferson Methodist Hospital has been serving the healthcare needs of the South Philadelphia community since 1892.
 Today, the Hospital remains dedicated to improving the health of area residents through education and outreach with a primary focus on chronic disease prevention and management.

 Experts from the Hospital lead community programs on managing diabetes effectively, including nutrition classes with meal planning tips; bereavement support groups; health fairs that include free screenings related to women's and men's health, heart and vascular disease, cancer and diabetes.
 In addition, the Hospital provides free flu immunizations – all designed to enhance the well-being of local residents and the surrounding community.